 Leishen Cayman is a holding company incorporated in the Cayman Islands with no material operations on its own.
 As a holding company, Leishen Cayman conducts substantially all of the operations through its Operating Subsidiaries.
-Our primary office is located in Beijing, China where we serve a large customer base throughout PRC, Saudi Arabia, Kazakhstan and Indonesia.
-In particular, the Company has entered into agreements with customers from Saudi Arabia, Kazakhstan and Indonesia and expects to recognize revenue from these regions in 2023 and 2024.
+Our primary office is located in Beijing, China where we serve a large customer base throughout PRC.
+The Company has also entered into agreements with customers from Saudi Arabia, Kazakhstan and Indonesia.
+We have not yet generated revenue from these regions in 2021 and 2022, but we expect to recognize revenue from these regions in 2023 and 2024.